Juan de la Cosa

 In 1499, he served as the chief pilot in the expedition of Alonso de Ojeda to the coasts of South America.
 Upon his return to Andalusia, he drew his famous mappa mundi ("world map") and soon returned to the Indies, this time with Rodrigo de Bastidas.
-In the following years, De la Cosa alternated trips to America under its own command with special duties from the Crown, including an assignment as a spy in Lisbon and participation in the board of pilots held in Burgos in 1508.
+In the following years, De la Cosa alternated trips to America under his own command with special duties from the Crown, including an assignment as a spy in Lisbon and participation in the board of pilots held in Burgos in 1508.
 In 1509, he began what would be his last expedition, again with Ojeda, to take possession of the coasts of modern Colombia.

 De la Cosa died in an armed confrontation with indigenous people before he could get possession of Urabá.

 Origin and youth

 Monument dedicated to Juan de la Cosa in Santoña, Cantabria.

 No one knows exactly where Juan de la Cosa was born.
 Canovas del Castillo (1892) states that he was from Santoña, Cantabria, because there are documents showing that he was a resident there and his wife and daughter lived in that city.
 Some 16th-century chroniclers called him "the Biscayne", leading to confusion with another sailor called "Juan Vizcaino".
 However, today they are known to be different people.

 His date of birth is also unknown, but it is estimated between 1450 and 1460, nor is any information available from his childhood or adolescence.
 It is assumed that the young man took part in sailing voyages around the Bay of Biscay and then towards the Canary Islands and West Africa.

 The first solid references come from 1488, when Juan de la Cosa was in Portugal.
 At that time, navigator Bartolomeu Dias had just arrived in Lisbon, after having reached the Cape of Good Hope.
 The Catholic Monarchs may have sent de la Cosa to that city as a spy to obtain information and details of the discovery.
 He managed to return to Castile before Portuguese officers captured him.

 Early in the 1490s, Juan de la Cosa was living in El Puerto de Santa María and owned a ship called Marigalante or Galician.
 It is believed that it was there that he established a business relationship with the Pinzón brothers.